pazz/alot/README.md

 In all views, arrows, page-up/down, `j`,`k` and `Space` can be used to move the focus.
 `Escape` cancels prompts and `Enter` selects.
 Hit `:` at any time and type in commands to the prompt.
+The current *mode* is displayed at the bottom left, after the buffer number;
+This can be 'search', 'thread', 'envelope' etc. In different modes different commands are available.
 Usage information on any command can be listed by typing `help YOURCOMMAND` to the prompt;
 The key bindings for the current mode are listed upon pressing `?`.